eslint/rfcs/designs/2022-languages/README.md

 * Filter out violations appropriately.
 * Report any unused disable directives.

-This functionality currently lives in [`apply-disable-directives.js`](https://github.com/eslint/eslint/blob/0311d81834d675b8ae7cc92a460b37115edc4018/lib/linter/apply-disable-directives.js).
+This functionality currently lives in [`apply-disable-directives.js`](https://github.com/eslint/eslint/blob/0311d81834d675b8ae7cc92a460b37115edc4018/lib/linter/apply-disable-directives.js) and will have to be updated to call `SourceCode#getDisableDirectives()`.

 ### Extracting JavaScript Functionality

 An important part of this process will be extracting all of the JavaScript functionality for the ESLint core and placing it in a language object.
 As a first step, that language object will live in the main ESLint repository so we can easily test and make changes to ensure backwards compatibility.
 Eventually, though, I'd like to move this functionality into its own `eslint/js` repo.

-#### Update Default Config
+#### Update Default Flat Config

-TODO
+The default flat config will need to be updated to specify a default `language` to use.
+We would need to hardcode the language for eslintrc configs as there won't be a way to set that in the config itself.
+(Likely, `config.language || defaultLanguage` in `Linter`.)

 #### Move Traversal into `SourceCode`

-TODO
+The JavaScript-specific traversal functionality that currently lives in [`linter.js`](https://github.com/eslint/eslint/blob/dfc7ec11b11b56daaa10e8e6d08c5cddfc8c2c59/lib/linter/linter.js#L1140-L1158) will need to move into `SourceCode#traverse()`.

 #### Split Disable Directive Functionality

-Between `SourceCode` and `Linter`.

-TODO
+The [`applyDisableDirectives()`](https://github.com/eslint/eslint/blob/dfc7ec11b11b56daaa10e8e6d08c5cddfc8c2c59/lib/linter/linter.js#L1427-L1434) method is called inside of `Linter`, and if `Linter` calls `SourceCode#getDisableDirectives()`, we can likely reuse a lot of the existing functionality with some minor tweaks.

+The [`getDirectiveComments()`](https://github.com/eslint/eslint/blob/dfc7ec11b11b56daaa10e8e6d08c5cddfc8c2c59/lib/linter/linter.js#L367) function will move into `SourceCode` to postprocess the AST with all directive comments and then expose just the disable comments through `SourceCode#getDisableDirectives()`.

-#### Move Rule Context Methods to `SourceCode`
+#### Move Rule Context Methods and Properties to `SourceCode`

-TODO

-For JavaScript, we will need to deprecate the following methods and redirect them to the `SourceCode` object:
+For JavaScript, we will need to deprecate the following methods and properties and redirect them to the `SourceCode` object:

 * `getAncestors()`
 * `getDeclaredVariables()`,
 * `getScope()`
+* `parserServices`

 The following properties we can remove once we remove the eslintrc config system, so they will still show up for JavaScript but won't be included for non-JavaScript:

 * `parserOptions`
 * `parserPath`

-The `parserServices` property will need to remain for JavaScript linting until we deprecate the `parseForESLint()` method at some point in the future.

 #### Update Rules to New APIs

-TODO
+With a new Rule Context, we should also start converting existing rules over to the new APIs as they move from `context` onto `SourceCode`.

 ### Core Changes

 In order to make all of this work, we'll need to make the following changes in the core:

-1. `NodeEventGenerator` will need to be updated to call `SourceCode#traverse()`.
+1. [`linter.js`](https://github.com/eslint/eslint/blob/dfc7ec11b11b56daaa10e8e6d08c5cddfc8c2c59/lib/linter/linter.js#L1140-L1158) will need to be updated to call `SourceCode#traverse()`.
 1. `FlatConfigArray` will need to be updated to define the `language` key and to delegate validation of `languageOptions` to the language.
 1. `Linter` will need to be updated to honor the `language` key and to use JS-specific functionality where we need to provide backwards compatibility for existing JS rules.
 There will be a lot of code removed and delegated to the language being used, including filtering of violation via disable directives, traversing the AST, and formulating the final violation list.
 1. The `context` object passed to rules will need to be updated so it works for all languages.
 1. `RuleTester` will need to be updated to support passing in `language`.
+We should also updated `RuleTester` to warn about the newly-deprecated `context` methods and properties.

 #### Updating Rule Context